-i.
-Non-profit applicants: 25% of the tax credit servicing fee must be paid to CHFA with the return of the letter indicating acknowledgement of the reservation.
-The balance of the fee must be paid upon the issuance of the ELIHC.
+Applicants must pay 25% of the tax credit servicing fee to CHFA with the return of the letter indicating acknowledgement of the reservation.
+The balance of the fee must be paid prior to the final execution of the Carryover Allocation Agreement.
+Adjustments to this payment schedule will be considered on a case by case basis and will be notated in the Reservation Letter and/or Carryover Allocation Agreement.